la2050/archive/_organizations/the-heart-project.md

   operating budget of $1.2M.
 Our long-term arts programs reach communities and students who otherwise lack access to the arts, proven to be one of the most effective ways to engage teenagers in their education and community.
-Our professional artists teach real-world skills needed in todayâ€™s creative economy, and impart a sense of confidence and purpose that leads to graduating from high school with a plan for the future.
+Our professional artists teach real-world skills needed in today’s creative economy, and impart a sense of confidence and purpose that leads to graduating from high school with a plan for the future.